MEET OUR STAFF

 In subsequent years, John Wesley continued to expand church-wide programs and missions.
 The youth participated in the Salkehatchie project and began the "pumpkin ministry".
 John Wesley's first Habitat House was completed in 1993.

 In 2000, Wednesday Night Out began as a mid-week family gathering.
-Major renovation were completed in 2006 of the sanctuary and grounds.
-Today we remember our past our past and all those who helped begin John Wesley.
+Major renovations of the sanctuary and grounds were completed in 2006.
+Today we remember our past and all those who helped begin John Wesley.
 We also look to the future.
-With God's help, those who are here today and generations to come will continue the ministry begun 65 years ago.
+With God's help, those who are here today and generations to come will continue the ministry begun during World War II just west of the Ashley.